Luís Santos (footballer)

-Luís Miguel Castelo Santos (born 20 January 2000) is a Portuguese professional footballer who plays as a winger for Niké liga club FC Košice.
+Luís Miguel Castelo Santos (born 20 January 2000) is a Portuguese professional footballer who plays as a winger for Cypriot First Division club Omonia 29M.

 Club career

-Santos is a youth product of CADE, Sporting, Leiria, Tomar and Boavista.
+Santos is a youth product of CADE, Sporting CP, Leiria, Tomar and Boavista.

 Santos was promoted to the senior team of Boavista for the beginning of the 2021–22 season.
 He made his debut for the club in a 3–1 Primeira Liga loss to Benfica on 4 July 2020.

 Santos joined Trofense on loan in February 2021 for the second half of the Campeonato de Portugal, where he contributed with 3 goals in 14 appearances, helping the Trofa-based side win the division's title and achieve promotion to the Liga Portugal 2.

 Back from his loan, Santos scored his first goal for Boavista on 25 July 2021, in a 1–0 away victory over Marítimo in the first round of the Taça da Liga.
 On 27 February 2022, he scored his first Primeira Liga goal, the winner in a 3–2 victory away at Estoril Praia.

+In July 2024, after his contract with Boavista expired, Santos moved to Slovakia, joining First Football League club Košice.

+On 11 December 2025, following four months as a free agent, Santos returned to his homeland, joining Liga Portugal 2 side Feirense.